psimovec/seminator-evaluation/README.md

  2. The output of Owl is non-deterministic in the ordering and numbering of states of the generated automata.

 We visualize the data using `ltlcross_wrapper` in 3 notebooks.
-* [semi-determinization/Results-owl-best.ipynb](semi-determinization/Results-owl-best.ipynb) compares 3 versions of Seminator (1.1, 1.2, and 2) with Owl on formulas such that `ltl2tgba` translates them into automaton that is not semi-deterministic.
+* [semi-determinization/Results-owl-best.ipynb](semi-determinization/Results-owl-best.ipynb) compares 2 versions of Seminator (1.1, and 2) with Owl on formulas such that `ltl2tgba` translates them into automaton that is not semi-deterministic.
 The `owl-best` stands for the following: we have run Owl with both `ltl2ldgba -a` and `ltl2ldgba -s` applied the Spot's simplifications on both of them, and choose the better result as the best automaton that we are able to produce using Owl.
 * [semi-determinization/Results-owl-best-sd.ipynb](semi-determinization/Results-owl-best-sd.ipynb) compares Seminator 2 with Owl (in the same setting as above) on formulas such that `ltl2tgba` produces automaton that is already semi-deterministic and thus Seminator does not do much work.
-Again, we use the _best-for-Owl_ approach.
+Again, we use the _best-of-Owl_ approach.
 * [semi-determinization/Results-owl-def.ipynb](semi-determinization/Results-owl-def.ipynb) (not used in the paper) Same as [semi-determinization/Results-owl-best.ipynb](semi-determinization/Results-owl-best.ipynb) but we now use only the default settings for Owl and apply Spot's simplification routines on it to get the automata for Owl.

 ## Complementation